 Who oversees workplace safety regulations?

-What are the regulations around safety in the workplace?
+Where can I find the general regulations around safety in the workplace?

 At A-SAFE, our safety solutions are compliant with the relevant safety standards and codes of practice.
 Our barriers are the most heavily tested in the world, this is to ensure they provide ultimate protection.
 It’s peace of mind when you need it most.
 For more information, contact us.